Southwestern Thrashers

 Kofa NWR, AZ: Along with a number of other thrasher species, the Crissals like the thick brush in Kofa Queen Canyon.

-LeConte's Thrasher East of Phoenix (Salome Highway and Baseline Road): Look in the mesquite and brushy desert west of this intersection in the late winter for these thrashers.
-But note, some years they seem much more common than others.
-This is the default location which most searchers look for these birds, due mainly to its proximity to Phoenix.
+Le Conte's Thrasher West of Phoenix (Salome Highway and Baseline Road): Look in the mesquite and brushy desert west of this intersection in the late winter (or early spring) for these thrashers.
+The area has recently been impacted by the construction of a solar farm, so it is not like it used to be.
+This was the default location to search for these birds, due mainly to its proximity to Phoenix.

 Sage Thrasher Kofa National Wildlife Refuge (NWR), AZ: Check the washes crossing King Valley Road in early to mid-March, when these birds are at the peak of their northward migration.